 While you want your child to be aware that something they did put someone out, you don't want to make their discipline about that.

 Here's how I would suggest you handle it.

 You say, "Do you see why I wanted you to wait for me?
 You aren't quite old enough to get your own milk, and because you disobeyed, this has happened.
-I can see how you might think that was helping mommy (pointing out that you're thinking the best of them), but do you see how your disobedience and impatience led to a mess?"
+I can see how you might think that was helping mommy (pointing out that you're thinking the best of them), but your disobedience and impatience led to a mess."

 Your child should quickly understand the correlation.
 You can then say,

 "What do you think we should do?"

 Letting them come up with a solution will teach them that something needs to be done to right their wrong, and giving them the freedom to come up with a solution will help them know how to make a right choice after a wrong choice.

 If they don't know, then guide them in helping you clean up, even if they are too little to clean it up thoroughly.

 Bring to light the fact that you are helping them despite their disobedience -- this shows them kindness and grace.
 Don't bring to light that your friend is coming over, and now you're going to be late because of them.